adriendupuis/exercise-cleaner/README.md

 ./exercise-cleaner.phar --version;
 ```

+Note: When a release is created, an asset is automatically compiled and attached to it (see [*Release Asset* workflow](.github/workflows/release.yml))

 ### Run Unit Tests

 Note: A `composer install --dev` (or alike) must have been previously executed.

 `./vendor/bin/phpunit --colors tests;`

+Note: When a push to `develop` branch, to `master` branch or to a pull request targeting one of this two branches is done, tests are automatically run (see [*PHP Composer* workflow](.github/workflows/php.yml))

 ### Run Examples